CliMA/Oceananigans.jl/docs/src/grids_tutorial.md

 The underlying grids we currently support are:

-1. [`RectilinearGrid`](@ref)s, which supports lines, rectangles and boxes, and
+1. [`RectilinearGrid`](@ref), which supports lines, rectangles and boxes, and
-2. [`LatitudeLongitudeGrid`](@ref), which supports sectors of thin spherical shells whos cells are bounded by lines of constant latitude and longitude, and
+2. [`LatitudeLongitudeGrid`](@ref), which supports sectors of thin spherical shells whose cells are bounded by lines of constant latitude and longitude, and
-3. [`OrthogonalSphericalShellGrid`](@ref), which supports sectors of thin spherical shells divided into orthogonal but otherwise arbitrary finite volumes.
+3. [`OrthogonalSphericalShellGrid`](@ref), which supports sectors of thin spherical shells divided into finite volumes whose intersections are orthogonal but otherwise arbitrary.

 Complex domains are represented with [`ImmersedBoundaryGrid`](@ref), which combines one of the above underlying grids with a type of immersed boundary.
 The immersed boundaries we support currently are